Floating-Knobs/Cuisine_Hardware/README.md

 You can start with the [MegaCoreX](https://github.com/MCUdude/MegaCoreX) , it will be needed to program Cuisine with the Arduino IDE.

 Our own libraries will be released for the specific hardware features of Cuisine, ensuring optimal performance and ease of use for developers.
+Do not hesitate to let me know wich ones to prioritize.

 Library planned for release :
 - Endless potentiometer